dadhi/DryIoc/README.md

 * User-provided strategies for resolution of unknown service.
     * Dynamic registration providers
     * Optional automatic concrete types resolution

+### Resolution options

+DryIoc implements a service resolution and injection via expression compilation and interpretation.
+The interpretation is the only option for the target platforms without the `System.Reflection.Emit` like the Xamarin iOS.
+Check the [Resolution Pipeline](https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/ResolutionPipeline.md) document for more details.

 ---
 <small>Icon made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></small>